sandeepmallina/Peer-tube/README.md

       + throw error user not match
     - Delete
       + use findOneAndDelete .fill the fields for owner id from middleware and tweet id  form req.params
-      + if deleted successfully it returns the deleted document
+      + if deleted successfully it returns the deleted document '

+## how does a like model work
+  + for every user interaction we create a document of liked by (user id ), video id ,comment id that particular user liked.
+  + if we want the count the search for particular interaction id .for example like comment id,video id,tweet id